Team MVPs and top scorers.

 2021-22 salary cap hit: $7.25 million

-The latest: “Of course,” Letang said, he’d like to re-up with the only team he’s known and keep trying to win Cups alongside Sidney Crosby until the wheels fall off.
+The latest: “Of course,” Letang said, he’d like to re-up with the only team he’s known to keep trying to win Cups alongside Sidney Crosby until the wheels fall off.

 What Letang’s heart wants seems clear, though.